-2.15 Significant management judgement in applying accounting policies and estimation uncertainty

-Recognition of service and construction contract revenues:
+2.16 Significant management judgement in applying accounting policies and estimation uncertainty Recognition of service and construction contract revenues:

 Determining when to recognise revenues from after-sales services requires an understanding of both the nature and timing of the services provided and the customers' pattern of consumption of those services, based on historical experience and knowledge of the market.
+Recognising construction contract revenue also requires significant judgment in determining actual work performed and the estimated costs to complete the work.